Internet-lab/LinuxPC/README.md

 c.
 From the `/home/labuser/LinuxPC` directory, run the script with the command

 ```
-$ sudo bash createBootableUSB.sh
+$ bash createBootableUSB.sh
 ```

 The script prompts for hardware specific information.
 In particular, the script requests to enter the device name of the flash drive (`/dev/sdb`).
 Once the script is completed, remove the flash drive.
-The flash drive contains  the ISO image (`root.iso`) and grub configuration files.
+The flash drive contains  the ISO image (`liveCD.iso`) and grub configuration files.

 ## 5. Installing the LiveCD on the hard drive
 Thee following instructions install the LiveCD on the hard drive of the target machine.